plecto/django-smart-lists/README.md

 {% endblock %}

 ```
-**The built-in templates are bootstrap 3 compatible - but override them easily (by positioning the apps in INSTALLED_APPS) to fit your own needs**
+**The built-in templates are bootstrap 3 compatible - but override them easily (by positioning the apps in INSTALLED_APPS) to fit your own needs.
+  When overriding the templates you may want to add extra context variables that will be passed through to your template.
+  You can do it using the `extra` key in the context.**

 ## Other features